-As mentioned in Section 16.3.2, employees, upon their hiring, are assigned a restoration role and PSEG Long Island strives to ensure that its employees who are assigned non-traditional roles are properly trained for these assignments and ready to assist, if restoration protocols are put into effect.
-The EP Department is responsible for the identification, coordination, and notification of restoration roles for personnel and oversite of associated training.
+The EP Department is responsible for the identification, coordination, and notification of restoration roles for personnel and oversight of associated restoration training.
 The EP Department, in conjunction with SMEs from selected organizations, is responsible for governance of the development and delivery of training, as well as the notification of training to personnel and tracking of training.
-A Training Governance Specialist role is being created to help provide training oversight, tracking and centralization.
+A Training Governance Specialist role has been established to help provide training oversight, tracking and centralization.
 PSEG Long Island strives to complete a minimum of 90% of planned trainings each year.
 Completion of training is measured and reported on a monthly basis as part of an internally kept scorecard metric.